Service

 MVHR coordination

 The range hood and MVHR systems must coexist correctly.
-We ensure duct penetrations are separate, backdraft dampers are correctly specified, and the MVHR continues to operate normally when the range hood is running.
+We ensure duct penetrations are separate, sealing shutters are correctly specified, and the MVHR continues to operate normally when the range hood is running.

 Design-stage coordination